shlomki/HomeAssistant-Config/README.md

 # Screenshots

-## The Home Screen
+## Tablet
-Tablet (a dashboard for quick control of lights, AC and other devices in all areas of the house):
+A dashboard for quick control of lights, AC and other devices, in all areas of the house.
+The idea is to allow the control of many types of devices with just one tap.

 ![Home Screen - Tablet](https://github.com/shlomki/HomeAssistant-Config/blob/main/examples/tablet_homescreen.png?raw=true)

-Mobile:
+## Mobile:
+Designed to be more minimalistic, and provide access to different devices around the house grouped by device type, rather than by room.

 ![Home Screen- Mobile](https://github.com/shlomki/HomeAssistant-Config/blob/main/examples/mobile_homescreen.png?raw=true)
 ![Power](https://github.com/shlomki/HomeAssistant-Config/blob/main/examples/power.png?raw=true)